August 29, 2022 By Mark Kantrowitz

-The federal student loan payment pause and interest waiver will eventually end.
+The student loan payment pause and interest waiver will expire at the end of 2022.
 When it does, what options are available for financial relief if you have not yet got a job and are still struggling to repay your student loans?

 The payment pause and interest waiver, which began on March 13, 2020, suspends the repayment obligation on federal student loans held by the U.S. Department of Education.
 This includes all loans made under the William D. Ford Federal Direct Loan Program (Direct Loans) and some loans made under the Federal Family Education Loan Program (FFELP).
 The interest waiver sets the interest rate to zero for the duration of the payment pause.

-After a fifth extension announced on December 22, 2021, the payment pause and interest waiver is currently set to expire on May 1, 2022.
+The U.S. Department of Education announced its seventh and final extension on August 24, 2022, and the payment pause and interest waiver is now set to expire on December 31, 2022.

 Student and parent borrowers will have several options for financial relief after the payment pause and interest waiver ends.